|Best overall||Whynter BR-130SB Beverage Refrigerator||Check Price||

 - Runner up: Antarctic Star Beverage Refrigerator

-- Great beverage cooler for vino: Ivation Compressor Wine Cooler Refrigerator
+- Best for wine: Ivation Compressor Wine Cooler Refrigerator

-- Premium pick: Aobosi Beverage and Wine Cooler
+- Best upgrade: Aobosi Beverage and Wine Cooler

-- Budget pick beverage cooler: Frigidaire EFMIS129-RED Mini Portable Fridge
+- Best budget: Frigidaire EFMIS129-RED Mini Portable Fridge

-What to consider when shopping for the best beverage cooler
+What to consider when shopping for the best beverage coolers

 Obviously using a plastic bucket filled with ice isn’t the best way to keep drinks cold.
 You need a dedicated beverage cooler that’s easy to control, easy to access, and easy to look at.
 Today’s beverage coolers are sleek and stylish mini-fridges designed specifically for wine bottles, beer bottles, and soda cans.
 Whether you want to equip your private bar or simply need a way to properly store wine in the kitchen, the best beverage cooler turns any room into a space to relax and chill.